DormanLab/AmpliCI/daumi.md

 ```

 There are many possible modifications of this pipeline.
-On possible alternative to the second step for initializing the haplotype set is to directly run AmpliCI on non-UMI-tagged FASTQ files.
+One possible alternative to the second step for initializing the haplotype set is to directly run AmpliCI on non-UMI-tagged FASTQ files.

 ```sh
 ./run_AmpliCI --fastq FILENAME.trim.fq --outfile FILENAME.trim --profile FILENAME.err